secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 ### How to Access the Price Files (Partners)

 Distributor and Reseller partners can access the [Partner Portal](https://partners.gitlab.com/English/) for the current GitLab Price File.
-If you have any issues accessing the Partner Portal, please contact the Partner Help Desk team at [partnersupport@gmail.com](mailto:partnersupport@gmail.com).
+If you have any issues accessing the Partner Portal, please contact the Partner Operations team at [partnersupport@gmail.com](mailto:partnersupport@gmail.com).

 ### How to Access and Share the Price Files (GitLab Team Member)